Jinglinchen97/Tools-Project/README.md

 # Tools-Project
 ### Description of the project:
-The goal of the project is to
+The goal of the project is to find the relationship between stock returns and stock-related news, and to provide a method for investor to predict the return of given stock.
+Investor can choose a stock index as stock universe to estimate the relationship, and a stock code to predict the return according to the regression result.

 **The main steps**
-1. Input stockcode(within S&P500) you want
+1. Get the stock codes of index constituents, and their most recently stock returns
-2. Get the updated two days' stock-related news from Yahoo Finance
+2. Get the updated two days' stock-related news of index constituents from Yahoo Finance
-3. Get corresponding two days' stock return
-4.
-5.
+3. Convert the quatitative news context into quantitative attitude index by sentiment analysis
+4. Make OLS regression on stock returns of index constituents and information extracted from news
+5. Use the parameters estimated to predict return of given stock

 **About the result**
+The project provide the prediction of stock return according to its recently published news.

 ### Group name and Section:
 **Contributors (in random order):**